ddoyediran/Javascript-Array-/README.md

 For any Array created, you can perform **four operations on it which are Access, Insertion, Deletion, and Search**.

 Another interesting thing about Arrays - It has length (fixed when it is created) and index.
-Let's look at image below and example to understand what I meant by length and index.
+Let's look at image below and example 1.0 to understand what I meant by length and index.

 ![Array Sample Image](https://docs.oracle.com/javase/tutorial/figures/java/objects-tenElementArray.gif "Array sample image")

 Image credit: [Oracle](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/arrays.html)

-Example:
+Example 1.0:

 `var myArray = [3, 8, 4, 9, 7, 6];`